The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/best-in-slot.md

 ## 5.58 BiS Compendium:
-** Damage is within negligible variance.
+**Damage is within negligible variance.
 Choose the set that best suits your comfort level.
 Fight specific recommendations to come at a later date.*

----

 ## Savage